NANesseth/AIS2203_Project_Sphero/README.md

 - Latency on the videofeed is too high.

 ### How to get it running
 #### Server instructions
 - Follow Sphero instructions to setup raspberry pi and Sphero RVR. (https://sdk.sphero.com/raspberry-pi-setup)
 - Once the setup instructions are followed and a wifi and SSH connection is established, connect to the raspberry and run the following commands:
   - sudo apt-get update
   - sudo apt-get install git
-  - sudo apt-get install python3-opencv (or pip install opencv-python)
+  - pip3 install opencv-python (or sudo apt-get install python3-opencv)
-  - pip install qwiic
+  - pip3 install qwiic
-  - pip install numpy
+  - pip3 install numpy
-  - pip install pi_servo_hat
+  - pip3 install pi_servo_hat

 - Download the udp server on the raspberry pi. (https://github.com/tostoner/udp_server)
 - Run Main.py using sudo and python3. (sudo python3 Main.py)